babo/bigquery-prezi/prezi.md

 - compressible, show it!
 - read multiple copies in parallel
 ---
-# SQL is cheap to parallelize but aggregation is complex
-- it's feels like SQL, seems like SQL
-    - many advantages
-    - but it's different, some things are harder
-        - distinct values are tricky
-        - joins with large datasets are tricky
----
 # Demo of a small dataset
 ???
 - use webui